Vehicle registration plates of Malaysia: Current format

-The algorithm started with a state prefix and a number sequence which ranged from 1 to 9999.
+The algorithm began with a state prefix and a sequence of numbers ranging from 1 to 9999.
 For example, P 1 would be the first registration plate of Penang.
 Once P 9999 was achieved, an alphabetical sequence was added to the right of the state prefix; PA 1 was the result.
 When PA 9999 was reached, the number sequence was reset and the alphabetical sequence progressed; PB 1 being the outcome.
 After PY 9999 was achieved, a second alphabetical sequence was added to the right of the first alphabetical sequence; PAA 1 being the outcome.
 When PAY 9999 was reached, the second alphabetical sequence was reset and the first alphabetical sequence progressed; resuming at PBA 1.

 Variants

 Extended Kuala Lumpur series

-As the most registered number plate series in the country, the W series' traditional 7-character format became the first in Peninsular Malaysia to be exhausted when WYY 9999 was reached on 26 September 2013.
+As the most registered number plate series in the country, the W series' traditional 7-character format became the first in Peninsular Malaysia to be exhausted when WYY 9999 was registered on 26 September 2013.
 To allow further W plates, the algorithm was altered to feature an alphabetical suffix behind the number sequence, resetting at W 1 A. When W 9999 Y was achieved, the second alphabetical sequence emerged between the state prefix and number sequence, leading to WA 1 A. When WA 9999 Y is met, the first alphabetical sequence will reset and the second alphabetical sequence will advance, giving WB 1 A. When WY 9999 Y is reached, a third new alphabetical sequence will be spliced into the algorithm, between the second alphabetical sequence and number sequence, resulting in WAA 1 A. The series will end when WYY 9999 Y is reached.
 The new format would theoretically allow a vastly larger number of registered plates, better addressing the risk of exhaustion of numbers.

+Also, the J series traditional 7-character format became the second in Peninsular Malaysia to be exhausted in 2026, and it will be J 1 A.

-On 18 May 2016, less than three years into the implementation of the extended W series, the Transport Ministry, on the request of the Road Transport Department, announced the tentative retirement of the W series in place of a new V series that would revert to the regular Sxx #### format.
-The decision was made in response to massive declines in bidding for extended W series plates as the public was gauged to favour a Sxx #### format over Kuala Lumpur's Sxx #### x format.
+On 18 May 2016, less than three years into the implementation of the extended W series, the Transport Ministry, on the request of the Road Transport Department, announced the tentative retirement of the W series in place of a new V series that would revert to the regular xxx #### format.
+The decision was made in response to massive declines in bidding for extended W series plates as the public was gauged to favour a xxx #### format over Kuala Lumpur's xxx #### x format.
 The V series has launched on 1 October 2016 after completion of WD 9999 F and the extended W series was decommissioned.